gbrueckl/connectors/powerbi/README.md

 ```

 It supports all possible variations that are supported by Power Query/M so you can also build complex partition filters.
+- `IterateFolderContent` - some data sources (like Azure Data Lake Store Gen1) do not automatically expand all sub-folders to get the single files.
+To make the function work with those data sources you can set `IterateFolderContent=true`.
+Please be aware that this option can have negative performance impact!
 - additional options may be added in the future!

 # Known limitations
 - Time Travel
     - currently only supports `VERSION AS OF`
     - `TIMESTAMP AS OF` not yet supported
+- complex data types are currently not supported
+    - map
+    - struct
+    - array

 # Examples
 The examples below can be used *as-is* in Power BI desktop.
 If you are prompted for authentication, just select `Anonymous` for your authentication method.